Tom Bradley (mayor): Gubernatorial campaigns

 Bradley ran for Governor of California twice, in 1982 and 1986, but lost both times to Republican George Deukmejian.
 He was the first African American to head a gubernatorial ticket in California.

 In 1982, the election was extremely close.
 Bradley led in the polls going into election day, and in the initial hours after the polls closed, some news organizations projected him as the winner.
 Ultimately, Bradley lost the election by about 100,000 votes, about 1.2% of the 7.5 million votes cast.

 These circumstances gave rise to the term the "Bradley effect", which refers to a tendency of voters to tell interviewers or pollsters that they are undecided or likely to vote for a black candidate, but then actually vote for his white opponent.
-In 1986, Bradley lost the rematch to Deukmejian by a margin of 61–37 percent.
+In 1986, Bradley lost the rematch to Deukmejian 61% to 37%.

-Death
+Death and legacy

 Bradley had a heart attack while driving his car in March 1996 and underwent a triple bypass operation.
 Later, he suffered a stroke "that left him unable to speak clearly."
-He died on September 29, 1998, at age 80, and his body lay at the Los Angeles Convention Center for public viewing.
+On September 23, 1998, he was admitted to a hospital in West Los Angeles to be treated for gout.
+He initially seemed to be faring well, but suffered another heart attack on the morning of September 29 and was pronounced dead at 9:00 a.m., aged 80.
+His body lay at the Los Angeles Convention Center for public viewing.
 He was buried in Inglewood Park Cemetery.